1platform/onebe/docs/classes/System_Logger.NoLogger.md

 [System/Logger](../modules/System_Logger.md).NoLogger

-The no logger logger that can be used in our application.
+The NoLogger logger that can be used in our application.

 ## Hierarchy